sgioldasis/bigdata-course-labs/streaming/Using Apache Spark Streaming to Tackle Twitter Hashtags.md

 So, how can we `de-couple` these two?
 We need some layer in-between so that the producer can run independently at its own speed and write the tweets to the intermediate layer.
 Then the consumer can run independently at its own speed, reading the tweets from the intermediate layer.
 This is the role of Kafka.
 Let's try using Kafka.

 We first need to refactor our `producer` application in order to write to Kafka instead of a network socket.
-Here is the new code (for comparizon we also left the old code commented out):
+Here is the start of the new code:

 ```py
 import time